Club America Logo

 Los Cremas Logo 1923-1925

 Designers remade the 1921-1938 Club America logo by replacing the yellow continents with clear outlines with purple shapeless figures.
 They vaguely resemble North and South America.
-The acronym of the club’s name, consisting of massive dark blue letters, is preserved between them.
+The club’s acronym, in massive dark blue letters, is preserved between them.
 The circle lost its frame but retained its beige background.

 1925 – 1926